Pay policy statement

 Pay Strategy

-The council adopts the national pay structures as part of its pay strategy, except in relation to its senior leadership roles.
-Section 9 provides details of the senior leadership pay arrangements.
+The council adopts the national pay structures for all terms and conditions as part of its pay strategy, except in relation to its senior leadership roles.
+Section 7 provides details of the senior leadership pay arrangements.

 The council participates in national pay bargaining.
-This means that it is subject to the annual cost of living pay reviews negotiated by the relevant joint negotiating body (made up of the national employers’ representatives and national trade unions for the relevant employee group) as shown in section 4 below.
+This means that it is subject to the annual cost of living pay reviews negotiated by the relevant joint negotiating body (which is made up of the national employers’ representatives and national trade unions for the relevant employee group) as shown in section 6 below.

 Pay Design